-Heap leach pads (HLPs) are among the world's largest man-made structure.
-Typically, the ore are staked at heights in the range of 40 to 70 meters, by successive 5 to 10 meters lifts (Breitenbach et al. 2005).
+Heap leach pads (HLPs) are among the world's largest man-made structures.
+Typically, the ore is staked at heights in the range of 40 to 70 m, in successive 5 to 10 m lifts (Breitenbach et al., 2005).
 Thiel and Smith (2004) even report heap leach pads 150 m and 230 m high in South America.
 Heap leaching is a mineral processing technology whereby large piles of crushed rock are leached with various chemical solutions that extract valuable minerals.
-This method is used for copper, gold, nickel and uranium.
-The mined ore is crushed and heaped on a lined impermeable pad and irrigated with a leaching solution for an extended period of time (weeks, months or years).
-As the solution gradually percolates through the ore heap, it dissolves the valuable mineral, producing what is known as a 'pregnant solution'.
+This method is used for copper, gold, nickel, and uranium extraction.
+The mined ore is crushed and heaped on a lined impermeable pad and irrigated with a leaching solution for an extended period of time (weeks, months, or years).
+As the solution gradually percolates through the ore heap, it dissolves the valuable mineral, producing what is known as a "pregnant solution".
 This solution is collected at the base of the heap leach pad where a drainage base of crushed rock and embedded perforated pipes is installed above the liner system and below the ore heap.
 The importance of this drainage base cannot be overemphasized.
 This layer has to:

-- Protect the geomembrane liner against puncture, - Allow efficient removal of the ore-bearing solution from beneath the heap, and - Assess stability combining maintain of low hydraulic head and high friction angle of liner interfaces.
+- Protect the geomembrane liner against puncture. - Allow efficient removal of the ore-bearing solution from beneath the heap.

+• Assist stability by combining maintenance of low hydraulic head and a high friction angle of liner interfaces.

 The critical components of heap leach pads are the liner system and the drainage system.
-To recover all the 'rich' pregnant solution, leaks are prohibited and drainage has to be fully efficient over the full design period.
+To recover all the rich pregnant solution, leaks must be eliminated and drainage has to be fully efficient over the full design period.
 On the other hand, the global stability of the heap is tremendously affected by the efficiency and design of the drainage system.
-When HLP is properly designed, the pregnant solution is easily recovered: moreover economic and environmental costs are reduced.
+When a HLP is properly designed, the pregnant solution is easily recovered; moreover, economic and environmental costs are reduced.

 Drain tubes planar geocomposites have been increasingly used in environmental applications such as leachate drainage systems of waste disposal areas.
-This paper presents the performance of drain tubes planar geocomposites (DTPG) in heap leach pads, where they are used to enhance recovery of the pregnant solution.
-An overview of the general aspect of HLPs design is first given in Section 2 of this paper.
-The role of the drainage layer is precisely described.
-Then results of two experimental programs are reported.
+This paper presents the performance of drain tubes planar geocomposites (DTPG) in HLP, where they are used to enhance recovery of the pregnant solution.
+The role of the drainage layer is precisely described and the results of the two experimental programs are reported.
 These evaluations were conducted to assess the applicability of DTPG for this particular application:

-- First, transmissivity tests were conducted in order to assess how the flow rate is affected on the long run by extreme normal loads.
-These evaluations are reported in Section 3. - Then, long-term flow tests were conducted with a typical crushed ore from a copper mine with the aim of evaluate the filtration capabilities of two different filters.
-The testing program involved circulation of 20 g/l sulphuric acid through the ore and DTPG under a normal load of 100kPa during 90 days.
-This is reported in Section 4.
+- First, transmissivity tests were conducted in order to assess how the flow rate is affected in the long run by extreme normal loads. - Then, long-term flow tests were conducted with typical crushed ore from a copper mine with the aim of evaluating the filtration capabilities of two different filters.
+The testing program involved circulation of 20 g/L sulfuric acid through the ore and DTPG under a normal load of 100 kPa over 90 days.